Converting a Microsoft Access MDB file to SQLite

 mdb-schema \ /path/to/database.mdb | \ sed -E 's/(\]|\[)//g' | \ sed '/CREATE TABLE MSysCompactError/,+6d' | \ sed 's$Memo\/Hyperlink$Text$' \ > schema.txt

-) that Access puts around table names sed '/CREATE TABLE MSysCompactError/,+6d'
+[and]) that Access puts around table names sed '/CREATE TABLE MSysCompactError/,+6d'- removes the

-In the end, the schema is written to the file schema.txt
+In the end, the schema is written to the file schema.txt.
+You should

 inspect this file and ensure it contains everything you expect and